Chronic back pain recommends you do everything in your power to prevent it.

-"I have had pain in my mid back/shoulder blade for months now, it's manageable enough for me to work but nagging none the less.
-Now my right arm (inside forearm mostly) tingles and sometimes it literally feels like water or sweat is running down my arm...
+"I have had pain in my back in the region around the shoulder blade for several months.
+It is manageable and I can work but nagging none the less.
+Now my right limb on the inner side of the lower arm tingles and sometimes it literally feels like sweat is running down my arm.
 Should I be concerned?"

 This is definitely a situation to avoid.
 Unrelenting back and neck pain so often begin radiating down the limb.
 Then the surgeon starts to get all excited... rather FIRST get your chiropractor all excited BEFORE it feels like sweat, pain and tingling running down your arm.